 Dean of the Wharton School of the University of Pennsylvania

-Prior to his return to Penn, Garrett was dean of the business schools at both the University of Sydney and UNSW in his native Australia.
-He served as President of the Pacific Council on International Policy in Los Angeles and Dean of the UCLA International Institute before his return to Australia in 2008.
-A highly cited international political economist, he has been a professor at Oxford, Stanford and Yale universities.
+Prior to his return to Penn, Dr. Garrett was dean of the business schools at both the University of Sydney and University of New South Wales (UNSW), in his native Australia.
+He served as President of the Pacific Council on International Policy in Los Angeles and Dean of the UCLA International Institute before his return to Australia in 2008 as founding CEO of the United States Studies Centre.
+A highly cited international political economist, he has been a professor at Oxford, Stanford, and Yale universities.

 Dr. Garrett holds a BA (Honors) from the Australian National University, and an MA and PhD from Duke University where he was a Fulbright Scholar.

 Wharton has been shaped by its leaders — just 16 individuals, from Wharton’s first director Edmund J. James in 1883 to current Dean Geoffrey Garrett.

 In his tenure as dean, Thomas S. Robertson championed business as a force for good.
 He institutionalized three strategic pillars—Social Impact, Innovation, and Global Initiatives.
 He oversaw a comprehensive overhaul of the MBA curriculum, established the MBA “Semester in San Francisco,” and created the concept of Global Modular courses.
 He also led major initiatives—Lifelong Learning for alumni, the Wharton Public Policy Program, the establishment of the Penn-Wharton China Center, and a major commitment to online learning.
 Despite the financial crisis of 2008, Robertson led Wharton to exceed its campaign fundraising goal, raising $607 million, which allowed an increase in faculty size and a continued focus on faculty and student standards of excellence.

 Patrick T. Harker, 1999-2007